Montrose, New York: Features

 The town is home to the Franklin D. Roosevelt campus of the Hudson Valley Veterans Affairs healthcare system, whose sprawling campus contains 50 brick buildings.
-George's Island Park is a 208 acre waterfront park that offers nice scenery of the Hudson River.
+The Hendrick Hudson Free Library was opened in 1931 on the site of the former Kennedy House.
+George's Island Park is a 208 acre waterfront park that offers scenery of the Hudson River.
 It contains tidal wetlands, a freshwater pond and wooded trails, and provides boat access to the Hudson River as well as areas for nature study and picnicking.
+The park was acquired by Westchester County in 1966, after the Gormley Brick Company, which supplied bricks for nearby Sing Sing prison, vacated the site.
 Sunset Field and Seabolt Field/Playground are the main recreational parks for baseball and football.
+The Cortlandt station on the Hudson Metro-North Railroad's line is located within the town's borders.
+Kings Ferry, a crucial river crossing site during the Revolutionary War was originally located in Montrose, serving as the southernmost crossing point for the Continental Army, but was later moved to Fort Lafayette.